 Ratings from Advocacy Organizations

-Stevens was the primary sponsor of 1 bill that was enacted:
+Stevens was the primary sponsor of 2 bills that were enacted:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Stevens sponsors bills primarily in these issue areas:

 Some of Stevens’s most recently sponsored bills include...

 - H.R.
 171: To require the Secretary of Commerce to establish a task force to identify ...